Registering Cloudera Hybrid Environments

 Add tags section

-Add (optional) You can optionally add tags to be created for your resources on GCP.
-For more information, refer to Defining custom tags.
+Add tags (optional) Add tags to be created for your resources on GCP.
+For more information, see Defining custom tags.

-Network And Availability Enable Multiple Availability Zones for FreeIPA.
-For more information, refer to Deploying Cloudera In Multiple GCP Availability Zones.
+Network And Availability Click the Enable Multiple Availability Zones for FreeIPA toggle to enable multiple availability zones for FreeIPA.
+For more information, see Deploying Cloudera In Multiple GCP Availability Zones.

 Hardware And Storage You can specify an instance type for each host group.
-For more information on instance types, refer to Sizes for virtual machines in Azure.
+For more information on instance types, see Sizes for virtual machines in Azure.

 Cluster Extensions You can optionally select and attach previously registered recipes to run on FreeIPA nodes.